stonegray/speedtest2ha/README.md

 # speedtest2ha
-Speedtest results in Home Assistant via MQTT.
+Speedtest results in Home Assistant via MQTT, packaged in a Docker Container.

 Supports Autodiscovery, no configuration is required in Home Assistant.